CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/07-design-report-in-power-bi-desktop-enhanced.md

 ## Lab scenario
 In this lab you will enhance the **Sales Analysis** with advanced design features.

-In this lab you learn how to:
+In this lab, you learn how to:

-- Sync slicers

-- Create a drillthrough page
+- Create a drill through page.

-- Apply conditional formatting
+- Apply conditional formatting.

-- Create and use bookmarks
+- Create and use bookmarks and buttons.

-## Lab story

-This lab is one of many in a series of labs that was designed as a complete story from data preparation to publication as reports and dashboards.
-You can complete the labs in any order.
-However, if you intend to work through multiple labs, for the first 10 labs, we suggest you do them in the following order:

-1. Prepare Data in Power BI Desktop

-2. Load Data in Power BI Desktop

-3. Model Data in Power BI Desktop

-4. Create DAX Calculations in Power BI Desktop

-5. Create Advanced DAX Calculations in Power BI Desktop

-7. Design a Report in Power BI Desktop

-8. **Enhance a Report in Power BI Desktop**

-9. Create a Power BI Dashboard

-10. Enforce Row-Level Security

 ## Lab objectives
 In this lab, you will perform:

-- Sync slicers
 - Create a drill through page
 - Apply conditional formatting
 - Create and use bookmarks